 Business vehicles that travel interstate need to follow the US Department of Transportation policies, which require them to have a minimum coverage of $750,000 in liability insurance for every occurrence.
 Typically, interstate travel use semi-trucks, trailers and large close-vans.

-What Policies Must Be Included in Your Commercial Auto Insurance?
+What Policies Must Be Included in Your Commercial Auto Insurance in Florida?

 Because one for every ten accidents within the state involves a business vehicle, they need commercial auto insurance.
 It will help your business significantly in case your vehicle experiences an accident or collision.
 Find an auto insurance agent around your zip code to help you look for the most appropriate commercial insurance for your business vehicle.

 Some policies that may you consider to add with your commercial auto insurance are: